 Criminal charges or civil suits

-Actions under this code are educational (administrative) as are other actions taken under NDSU policies.
-Because the university’s procedures are educational and not criminal in nature, such separate proceedings do not constitute double/triple jeopardy.
-The university may proceed under this code before, during or after the other NDSU administrative processes, or legal proceedings, and does not typically wait for a court finding.
-Findings under this code may differ from judgments in criminal courts.
+Actions under this Code are educational (administrative) as are other actions taken under NDSU policies.
+Because the University’s procedures are educational and not criminal in nature, such separate proceedings do not constitute double jeopardy.
+The University may proceed under this Code before, during or after the other NDSU administrative processes, or legal proceedings; NDSU does not typically wait for a court finding prior to proceeding with University process.
+Findings under this Code may differ from judgments in criminal courts.

 2.7 Financial Responsibility